-The following graph compares the cumulative shareholder return per \$100 invested in Common Shares to the cumulative total return of the S&P/ TSX Composite Index from January 1, 2012 to December 31, 2017.
+The following graph compares the cumulative shareholder return per \$100 invested in Common Shares to the cumulative total return of the S&P/ TSX Composite Index from January 1, 2013 to December 31, 2018.
 The calculations include reinvested dividends and exclude brokerage fees and taxes.

 There are many factors that may influence the Corporation's stock price, such as future earnings expectations, views on specific sectors and personnel changes, all of which are not directly related to historical financial performance.
-Compensation for our NEOs has largely been dictated by the size of the Employee Bonus Pool and the relative allocations therefrom.
-Historically, there has been some relationship between corporate performance and the size of the Employee Bonus Pool but not necessarily between compensation and shareholder returns over any given period of time.
-The new and significant equity-based component of our NEOs' compensation packages is designed to more closely correlate compensation and shareholder returns.
-See "Compensation Discussion and Analysis - Elements of Compensation - Equity Incentives".
+Historically, there has been some relationship between corporate performance and the compensation of our NEOs but not necessarily between compensation and shareholder returns over any given period of time.
+The significant equity-based component of our NEOs' compensation packages implemented in 2017 and the elimination of the discretionary bonus compensation program and implementation of the three incentive pools in 2018 are designed to more closely correlate compensation and shareholder returns.
+See "Compensation Discussion and Analysis - Elements of Compensation - Cash Bonus and other Variable Compensation" and "Compensation Discussion and Analysis - Elements of Compensation - Equity Incentives".